disanv03/ruby_chess_game/README.md

 ### Contact

-Feel to send me an email if you have any comments.
+Feel free to send me an email if you have any comments.
 Contact me at: gnuno_03 [at] hotmail [dot] com